hurlybird/Duck/README.md

 functions, but more powerful string comparison and locale support would be nice.
 The main question is how much of the ICU package to include before it makes sense to just like against the whole library.

-An XML parser, or a wrapper around a lightweight third party one.